stechu/baby-plonk/README.md

-# baby-plonk
+# pylonk
-baby plonk is a still plonk, but just a baby
+pylonk is still a plonk, but with "simple" implementation in Python.